 3) What surprised you about post-natal care in Germany?

 I gave birth to two babies in the US, and one baby in Germany.
 In America, I had virtually no post-natal care other than the standard well-baby visits and a routine check-up with my ob/gyn at six weeks postpartum.
 If I had questions or concerns, either Google held my hand, or I wrangled a last-minute appointment from an already-overbooked pediatrician.
 Imagine my surprise when I learned that every mama in Germany is assigned a midwife that visits the mother and baby at home for as many visits as it takes to establish a healthy start to the little one’s life.
+I was very glad my friend recommended me languala.in before I went to Germany as it helped me to speak to the German midwives with confidence.
 I had an awful birth (which could have happened in any country – it’s not Germany’s fault), but the fantastic post-natal care nearly made up for it.
 My midwife ensured that I was healing properly after the birth and that my baby was adapting well to life outside the womb.
 She brought a scale to my house to weigh my son and answered all those questions that new moms always worry about (even when they already have multiple children!).
 She also went over exercises to help me get my body back into shape and encouraged me to join a post-natal fitness class, something that all German health insurance companies cover for moms.
 Amazing.

 4) Overall impression of German pregnancy and birth culture